Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Reciprocity Mechanisms

-Further, we see that so the relative level of between-group competition needed to achieve any cooperation decreases to $0$ in the limit as $q \to q_{WG}$ in which within-group selection is sufficient to sustain cooperation through within-group selection alone.
+which is decreasing in $q$.
+Further, we see that so the relative strength of between-group competition $\lambda^*_q$ needed to achieve any cooperation decreases to $0$ in the limit as $q \to q_{WG}$.
+This coincides with $q$ achieving the punishment probability at which within-group selection is sufficient to sustain the stability of cooperation on its own.